Toroid-io/drone-kicad/README.md

 We maintain a squashed Docker image of KiCad develpment version on top of ArchLinux [here](https://hub.docker.com/r/toroid/kicad-base/).

-Our libraries and the scripts behind this plugin are added in another image, [here](https://hub.docker.com/r/toroid/kicad/).
+The scripts behind this plugin are added in another image, [here](https://hub.docker.com/r/toroid/kicad/).
 This way we can accelerate the update process of the plugin without building KiCad every time.